 Published in Breaking news

-Since the beginning of time, the search for better life opportunities has been the inherent objective of every migratory project.
-At the dawn of mankind, it was its own transhumant nature, famines and climatic inclemencies, then also war conflicts, that led millions of people to move around the globe.
-Centuries later, economic and political motives became just another leg of the migratory movement table.
+Since time immemorial, the search for better opportunities in life has been the inherent goal of all migration projects.
+In the dawn of humanity, it was their nomadic nature, famines and inclement weather, and later also armed conflicts, that led millions of people to move around the world.
+Centuries later, economic and political motives became another determining factor in migratory movements.

 International migration on the rise

-Estimates published by the United Nations in December 2017 spoke of some 258 million people, 3.4% of the world's population, living in a country other than their country of origin.
-This was an increase of 49% compared to 2003.
-A clear sign that international migration was a rising dynamic.
+Estimates published by the United Nations in December 2017 indicated that some 258 million people, or 3.4% of the world's population, were living in a country other than their country of origin.
+This represented a 49% increase over 2003, clearly demonstrating that international migration was on the rise.

-By continent, Asia is home to the largest number of international migrants, with almost 31% of these citizens.
-In second place is Europe, with 30% of intakes; the Americas, with 26%; Africa, with 10%; and Oceania, with 3%.
-This, however, would not reflect the reality of internally displaced persons or immigrants, a section in which Africa would gain a great deal of weight compared to the other continents.
+By continent, Asia hosts the largest number of international migrants, with almost 31% of these citizens.
+Europe ranks second, with 31% of arrivals; North America, with 21%; Africa, with 9%; Latin America and the Caribbean, with 5%; and Oceania, with 3%.
+However, this does not reflect the reality of internally displaced persons or immigrants, an area in which Africa would gain much weight compared to other continents.

-In this case, as can be seen in the previous graph, the main reasons for forced displacement would be wars or situations of political conflict.
-Here we see how three countries in constant warlike or pseudo-warlike conflict in recent years —Syria, Afghanistan and South Sudan— occupy the four main positions of displaced persons.
+The main reasons for forced displacement are wars or situations of political conflict.
+Here we see how three countries in constant war or pseudo-war in recent years — Syria, Afghanistan, Ukraine, Palestine and South Sudan — occupy the top four positions in terms of displaced persons.

 Of course, political reasons are not the only ones that motivate migration.
-We could include economic factors, globalized world trade, social and cultural ties, demographics, security, geography, proximity and one that is gaining weight over the years: those affected by climate change.
+We could include factors such as the economy, globalised world trade, social and cultural ties, demographics, security, geography, proximity and one that is becoming increasingly important over the years: those affected by climate change.

 Comparison with the past

-All this panorama shows an irrefutable truth: the migratory phenomenon is currently experiencing an upward trend compared to the last 30 years.
-This increase, however, must be put into perspective.
-Compared with other periods in history, the situation is not as alarming as some would have us believe.
+This whole picture shows an irrefutable truth: migration is currently experiencing an upward trend compared to the last 30 years.
+However, this increase must be put into perspective.
+When compared to other periods in history, the situation is not as alarming as some would have you believe.

-For example, during the first great migration at the beginning of the 19th century, some 60 million Europeans emigrated to the American continent.
-No lesser was the second great wave of the 20th century, which began after World War II, with millions of refugees and an upsurge in migratory flows from the most varied points.
-And the world, in spite of everything, survived.
+For example, during the first great migration in the early 19th century, around 60 million Europeans emigrated to the American continent.
+The second great wave of the 20th century, which began after the Second World War, was no less significant, with millions of refugees and an increase in migration flows from a wide variety of places.
+And the world, despite everything, survived.

 Evolution of migration in Sweden: in red, immigrants received, in blue, emigrants issued.
 1851-2007.
 Source: Wikipedia.